 - CEO: As busy as the CEO might be, they are also imperative to ensuring company culture and employer brand is successful.
 Talent acquisition has shifted over the years and because it can be more strategic, a company leader should be involved in the conversation.

 - Brand advocates: These are employees who are identified as people who share company content and already speak positively about your company.
 You shouldn’t jump into this right away if you are just getting started with employer branding.
-However, this can also be a great way to amplify your recruiting messages and work culture to attract more people.
+However, this can also be a great way to amplify recruiting messages, improve your company’s reputation and work culture to attract more top talent.

 The best way to truly understand why having an employer branding strategy matters for your company is to see some real world stats.